-4.1 Boundary and planting maps and 'whole site' site photographs
+5.1 Boundary and planting maps and 'whole site' site photographs

-- BEFORE YOU GO TO SITE: Projects should create a new map to confirm the actual planted area.
+- BEFORE YOU GO TO SITE: If there are any changes to your project net area or the species planted, create a new map to confirm the actual planted area.
 This should show any changes to the boundary, compartments within the site, or change to areas allocated as open ground and needs to be submitted as part of your verification documentation.
-Two things will be useful: - a.
+Refer to the latest mapping rules. - Two things will be useful to help you decide where to locate plots and to confirm the 'actual' vs 'planned' net planted area: - a.
 Any site maps produced between validation and this survey may help.
-If any boundaries or species planted differ to those given at the time of validation, project areas/species should be amended accordingly and a new map should be produced. - b.
-From year 15 onwards, Access the latest aerial photography (or other remotely sensed data) where the planted area is visible and map the actual planted area, and update boundaries of the visible 'net planted area'.
+If any boundaries or species planted differ to those given at the time of validation, project areas/species should be amended, and a new map should be produced. - b.
+From year 15 onwards, access the latest aerial photography (or other remotely sensed data) where the planted area is visible and map the actual planted area, and update boundaries of the visible 'net planted area'.